What’s the impact of COVID-19 on the New Orleans West Bank real estate market?

 Median sold prices

-As of August 8, 2020, the average median sold price stands at $190,500, which is the down slightly from May, June, and July, but still in the top 10 of the highest pricing we’ve seen in the last 10 years.
+As of September 25, 2020, the median sold price stands at $210,000, which is the highest pricing we’ve seen in the last 18 months.
 Because the West Bank is typically a LOT more affordable than the East Bank, we don’t anticipate any drops in pricing.
 As things begin to open up more, we expect that the price increases will continue at a slow and steady rate.
+Go ahead and see My Real Estate Team for your local realtor news.

 New listings on the West Bank